lyteword/chspurgeon-tod/volume-3/psalm-55.md

 **Verse 1.** (*second clause* ).

-1\.An evil to be dreaded: *Hide not thyself,* etc.
+1\.
+An evil to be dreaded: *Hide not thyself,* etc.

 (a) By long delay in an urgent case.

 (b) In the sinner's case by refusing to hear altogether.

-2\.Causes which may produce it.
+2\.
+Causes which may produce it.

 (a) In the man.